Dark Matter - The Research

 To better understand our universe, it is often necessary to estimate the mass of an astrophysical object.
 Those objects can range in size from the Sun, the solar system, the Milky Way, and even the entire universe.

 Researchers use a number of techniques to measure the mass of extremely large objects.
 One way to estimate an object’s mass is by observing its light output.
 If the object does not emit its own light, researchers can examine the way in which the light of background sources bends around it.
 Another technique is to examine the dynamic motion of objects around it.

 It was long believed that the estimated masses coming from these techniques would agree with one another.
-However, over the past 80 years since the discovery of TK it has become apparent that for objects at the galaxy scale and larger, the amount of mass contained exceeds the mass of it’s luminous constituents.
+However, over the past 80 years, it has become apparent that for objects at the galaxy scale and larger, the amount of mass contained exceeds the mass of it’s luminous constituents.
 This additional mass, which cannot be accounted for by luminous matter we know about, has been coined “dark matter”.

 The nature of dark matter remains a mystery because, so far, we can’t see it directly but only detect its effects indirectly on the large-scale structure of the universe.
 The most likely form of dark matter is a new class of elementary particles predicted by the so-called “super-symmetric extensions” to the standard model of particle physics.